-- Clients: if the matter of energy assessments leads to the requirement of extra levels of due diligence or the involvement of energy specialists, there will be a fee cost implication for clients; however, the upside is that they will be better informed, and this can lead to more appropriate decision-making. - Policymakers: the increasing integration of valuation with the work of technologists is important; by implication the encouragement of projects which enable technologists and valuers better to understand the work that each do respectively with a view to developing effective collaborative ways of working could be instrumental in supporting policy objectives of reducing energy use in buildings.
+• Building Owners/Clients: if and as the matter of energy assessments lead to the requirement of extra levels of due diligence or the involvement of energy specialists, there will be a fee cost implication for clients; however, the upside is that they will be better informed, and this can lead to more appropriate decision-making.

+• Policy Makers: the increasing integration of valuation with the work of technologists is important; by implication the encouragement of projects which enable technologists and valuers better to understand the work that each do respectively with a view to developing effective collaboratively ways of working could be instrumental in supporting policy objectives of reducing energy use in buildings.

+4.2.
 Data, including EPCs

-Energy Data availability is limited and does not readily integrate with valuations as to what constituted an 'energy efficient' building, particularly as the majority of stock is old and there are many typologies.
+Finding 4: Energy Data availability is limited and does not readily integrate with valuations

+Underpinning the initial work of REVALUE was an expectation that data was collected by building owners, and that, if passed on to valuers, it could (and should) be incorporated in valuation practice.
+Early explorations uncovered a lack of good benchmarking data as to what constituted an 'energy efficient' building, particularly as the majority of stock is old and there are many typologies.
 Put simply, the data to enable building owners to make sound investment decisions and benchmark buildings is often not in existence.
-Therefore, one strand of work was to develop a prototype tool to establish how energy efficiency for any type of residential unit could be modelled, quantified and built into a life cycle analysis as an input to a DCF-based valuation.
-However, whilst a prototype tool was developed, when discussed with valuers and clients, it proved to be unworkable in an accessible and scalable form.
-Put simply, the data that was held by building owners is currently insufficient to allow of the use of such a detailed model.
+Therefore, one strand of work was to develop a prototype tool to establish how energy efficiency for any type of residential unit could be modelled, quantified and built into a life cycle analysis as an input to a discounted cash flow (DCF) based valuation.
+However, whilst a prototype tool was developed, when discussed with valuers and clients, it proved to be unworkable in an accessible, scalable form.
+Put simply, the data that was held by building owners was currently insufficient to allow of the use of such a detailed model.
 Further, the level of time and expertise to apply the model would not be economically viable.